Patrick Murphy (Pennsylvania politician): U.S. House of Representatives

 During his time in Congress, Murphy served on the House Armed Services Committee and was on the House Permanent Select Committee on Intelligence; he later became a member of the Appropriations Committee.
 Murphy was a member of the Blue Dog Coalition, a group of moderate to conservative Democratic representatives.
 In 2008, he was not only one of the first members of Congress to support then Senator Obama; he was the first to actually campaign for him.

 Murphy opposed the Iraq War troop surge of 2007.
 He was a cosponsor, with Senator Barack Obama and Congressman Mike Thompson (D-CA), of the Iraq War De-Escalation Act of 2007, which aimed to develop a plan to redeploy American troops out of Iraq starting May 1, 2007.
 The bill was incorporated into the 2008 National Defense Authorization Act, but was vetoed by President George W. Bush.

 On February 13, 2008, he was the only member of the House to vote against a resolution congratulating the New York Giants for the team's victory in Super Bowl XLII.
 "As a former 700-level security guard and lifelong Eagles fan, I couldn't, in good conscience, vote for the New York Giants ...
 The only thing worse would have been a resolution honoring the Dallas Cowboys", Murphy stated.

 In the 2007 congressional vote rankings by the non-partisan National Journal, Murphy scored a 56.5 liberal rating and a 43.5 conservative rating, which is considered "centrist" in the Journal's rankings.

-In July 2009, Murphy became the lead advocate for a bill that would repeal the Defense Department's Don't Ask, Don't Tell policy concerning open gays in the armed forces.
+In July 2009, Murphy became the lead advocate for a bill that would repeal the Defense Department's Don't Ask, Don't Tell policy concerning cisgender gay men and cisgender lesbians serving openly in the armed forces.

 In 2008 and 2009, Murphy spearheaded an effort to build the Washington Crossing National Cemetery in Bucks County, Pennsylvania, after decades of Congressional inaction.
 The cemetery officially opened on December 7, 2009.